MARC: Multi-Label Adaptive Retrieval Contrastive Loss for Remote Sensing Images: MARC

-The MACL framework is designed to overcome the limitations of existing multi-label contrastive methods which rely on uniform pair weighting and fixed temperature scaling.
-MACL introduces two adaptive mechanisms, Pairwise Label Reweighting (PLR) and Dynamic Temperature Scaling (DTS), allowing the loss to incorporate semantic imbalance, label co-occurrence, and inter-class relationship awareness within contrastive learning.
+The MARC framework is designed to overcome the limitations of existing multi-label contrastive methods which rely on uniform pair weighting and fixed temperature scaling.
+MARC introduces two adaptive mechanisms, Pairwise Label Reweighting (PLR) and Dynamic Temperature Scaling (DTS), allowing the loss to incorporate semantic imbalance, label co-occurrence, and inter-class relationship awareness within contrastive learning.

 \textbf{Motivation:} MLRSIR presents unique challenges: labels are overlapping, imbalanced, and strongly correlated.
 Standard SupCon is inherently limited to single-label settings.
 MulSupCon extends SupCon to multi-label data by decomposing each anchor into multiple label-specific anchors and treating samples sharing that label as positives, but it still relies on simplifying assumptions.
 To visually demonstrate how MulSupCon constructs label-wise positive sets and applies uniform contributions, Fig.~\ref{fig:mulsupcon} is presented as a schematic illustration, which also facilitates a smoother transition into the limitations discussed next.